 1. Clear Structure and Headings

-Every image should include descriptive alt text so visually impaired users can understand the content.
+Every image should have descriptive alt text so that users with visual impairments can understand the content.

-Text should have sufficient contrast with the background to remain readable for people with visual impairments.
-Tools like the Contrast Ratio Checker can help.
+Text should have sufficient contrast with the background so that people with low vision can read everything clearly.
+Tools such as Contrast Ratio Checker can help with this.

-All navigation elements and interactive components should be usable without a mouse.
-Keyboard-only users must be able to access everything.
+All navigation elements and interactive components should be operable without a mouse.
+Users who rely solely on the keyboard must be able to access all features.

-Videos should provide subtitles, and audio content should provide transcripts to support users with hearing impairments.
+Videos should have captions, and audio content should have transcripts.
+This supports users with hearing impairments and improves overall accessibility.

 Tips for Implementation

-- Use the WCAG (Web Content Accessibility Guidelines) as your reference.
+- Use the WCAG (Web Content Accessibility Guidelines) as a guide.

-- Keep design simple – unnecessary animations or effects may create barriers.
+- Consciously keep the design simple—unnecessary animations or effects can create barriers.

-- Gather user feedback to identify real accessibility issues.
+- Gather user feedback to identify real barriers.

 Conclusion

-Accessibility is not only a legal obligation but also significantly enhances user satisfaction and broadens your audience reach.
-At aurelix, I ensure that design and function work together to create the best possible experience for all users.
+Accessibility isn’t just a legal requirement—it also boosts user satisfaction and your website’s reach.
+At aurelix, I ensure that design and functionality work together so that all users have an optimal experience.

 Further Resources